 Riley will play Rebecca’s cousin, Jack Favell, while Dowd and Hawes have likely been cast as James’ boss and Hammer’s sister, respectively.
-Crompton’s role remains a mystery, though it’s possible that he’s playing Hammer’s loyal estate manager.
-Scott Thomas is already set to play the juicy role of Mrs. Danvers, who serves as Hammer’s longtime housekeeper in the film.
+Crompton’s role remains a mystery, while Scott Thomas is already set to play the juicy role of Mrs. Danvers, who serves as Hammer’s longtime housekeeper in the film.

 Working Title principals Eric Fellner and Tim Bevan will produce alongside Nira Park (Attack the Block), and production will start next week in the UK and France.
 Jane Goldman (X-Men: First Class) wrote the script, with current revisions by Joe Shrapnel and Anna Waterhouse.

 Hawes is riding high off her performance as Julia Montague in the first season of Bodyguard, which has become a sensation stateside thanks to Netflix.
 She previously worked with Wheatley on High-Rise, and she’ll soon be seen alongside Keira Knightley, Gugu Mbatha-Raw and Jessie Buckley in the indie movie Misbehaviour.
 She’s represented by Troika and LINK Entertainment.